sonamd6807456/ICT105-DRUK-MVP/README.md

 ##  Research Method

-The team conducted customer discovery through an online survey and informal interviews.
-Respondents were asked how they currently discover campus events, the challenges they face in finding event information, and what features they would expect from a centralized campus event platform.
-The collected responses were analyzed to identify common problems and validate the need for the proposed solution.
+The team conducted customer discovery using an online survey and informal interviews with 20 students.
+Participants were asked how they currently discover campus events, the challenges they face, and the features they would expect from a centralized event platform.
+The responses were analyzed to validate the problem and identify user needs.

 ## Main Evidence Found